laribright/Registration-Portal/README.md

 ## Improvements
 -Removing my mongoDB url string add adding in a dotenv file...
 I left it there for easy set-up and quick start

-- Password wasn't harsed, just like so not to work with much technologies
+- Password wasn't hased, just like so not to work with much technologies

 #####
 Didn't run test, best I can use for testing is React testing Library with Jest...